top of page

 SVHeadshot 2.jpeg

-She received her M.F.A. in Film and TV Production from the USC School of Cinematic Arts, and is repped by Paradigm, Zero Gravity, and Goodman, Genow, Schenkman, Smelkinson & Christopher
+She received her M.F.A. in Film and TV Production from the USC School of Cinematic Arts, and is repped by Zero Gravity and Goodman, Genow, Schenkman, Smelkinson & Christopher

 When not making movies Sabina can be found practicing philosophy, playing dress-up, quoting Balašević, and dancing to the beats of The Hot Sardines, preferably in full 1920s gear, with a good single-malt in hand.